cjmcguire88/dotfiles/README.md

 ## *config files for Linux*

 *The files herein exist first and foremost as my backups.
 I've only made them public incase someone may find them useful.*

+This repo is setup to be managed locally by GNU Stow.
 ___

 ![desktop](screenshots/desktop-bspwm.png)